 - According to compensation and subscription, there is no uncertainty.

 There are two types of takaful, and they are family and general takaful.
-Islamic Insurance is a detailed subject and AIMS offers Islamic banking courses online.
+Islamic Insurance is a detailed subject and which is fully covered in the Islamic banking courses online.
 Credits earned during these courses may be transferred to mba Islamic banking and finance program.

 Differences Between Takaful and Conventional Insurance:

-- The conventional insurance is a contract between two parties whereas takaful is a relationship in which everything is shared.
+- The conventional insurance is a contract between two parties whereas takaful Insurance is a relationship in which everything is shared.

-- In insurance, everything is planned according to the profit that each party will earn, however, earning profits is not the major purpose of takaful concept.
+- In insurance, everything is planned according to the profit that each party will earn, however, earning profits is not the major purpose of Islamic Insurnace concept.

 - In takaful, both parties will equally divide the burden whereas in insurance one party will take the risks for other.

 - In insurance, there is no guarantee that whether you will get the help when required or not.
-In takaful, every procedure is guaranteed.
+In Islamic Insurance, every procedure is guaranteed.

-- Takaful is based on the sharia in Islam whereas insurance follows the rules formulated consider profit in mind.
+- It is based on the sharia in Islam whereas insurance follows the rules formulated consider profit in mind.

 - Number of policies that you have to buy for protection are usually lesser if compared with conventional insurance policies.